 Step 3: Pour the melted mixture into a wide-mouthed jar, tin, or silicone molds.

 Step 4: Allow to cool completely before applying to your dog’s paws.

 It is up to you if you use a jar, tin or silicone molds for your dog paw balm.
 If you decide to use a jar, it needs to have a large enough opening for your dog’s paw to fit inside.
 The paw balm is firmer consistency (like lip balm) and needs to be rubbed on the paws.

 You don’t need to buy a jar or tin for your paw balm.
-You can easily reuse something you already have around the house.
+You can easily reuse a jar you already have around the house.
 A wide-mouth mason jar or an Altoids mint tin will both work well.

 I have 3 large dogs, so it would be very difficult for me to find a jar with a mouth wide enough to fit their paws in.
 So I prefer to use silicone molds and make bars of balm.
 These are easy to rub on your dog’s feet and can be stored in a large glass jar ready for when you need them.

 Now you have your wonderful homemade dog paw balm you can apply it to your dog’s pads whenever they need it.

 In winter or extreme conditions, you might need to apply it every day.
 Other times, you might only need to apply it once every week or two.